carloscastellanos/teaching/480/Spring 2025/workshops/workshop1.md

 - A smartphone with a modern web browser (e.g., Chrome, Safari).
 - Access to a web server to host files.
 You can use sites like [Glitch.com](https://glitch.com), [GitHub Pages](https://pages.github.com/) or your RIT student account.

+---

 ## Step 1: Introduction to AR.js and A-Frame
-- What is AR.js?
-A lightweight JavaScript library for creating marker-based and location-based AR experiences using web technologies.
+- What is AR.js?<br />A lightweight JavaScript library for creating marker-based and location-based AR experiences using web technologies.

 - What is A-Frame?
 A web framework for building 3D and VR/AR experiences using HTML-like syntax.